international employment law firm alliance L&E Global

 Employment law in Belgium is mainly based upon the following sources:

-• the Constitution;
+• The Constitution;

-• Decrees of the Regions and Communities;
+• Legislative Decrees of the Regions and Communities;

 • Royal and Ministerial (executive) decrees;

-• collective bargaining agreements, i.e. agreements on national, sectorial or company level between one or more trade unions, on the one hand, and one or more employers’ organisations or one or more employers, on the other hand, on a wide range of collective labour issues;
+• Collective bargaining agreements, i.e. agreements on national, sectorial or company level between one or more trade unions, on the one hand, and one or more employers’ organisations or one or more employers, on the other hand, on a wide range of collective labour issues;

-• employment contracts;
+• Employment contracts;

-• work rules (‘arbeidsreglement / règlement de travail’), i.e. a mandatory document including a set of rules that are proper to the employer and the employees of his/her undertaking;
+• Internal work rules (‘arbeidsreglement / règlement de travail’), i.e. a mandatory document including a set of rules that are proper to the employer and the employees of his/her undertaking;

-• custom
+• Policies;

 In principle, case law precedents have no legally binding force.
 Yet, in practice, decisions of the highest courts, i.e. the Supreme Court (‘Hof van Cassatie / Cour de Cassation’) and the Constitutional Court, have strong persuasive authority, especially when confirmed repeatedly.
 Also, judgements of international courts like the Court of Justice of the European Union and the European Court of Human Rights, can have an important impact.